Board effectiveness

 • Use structured dashboards, visual summaries, and video explainers to boost engagement.

-Why board effectiveness measurement matters
+Why does board effectiveness measurement matter?

-• Optimization: Measuring board effectiveness is essential for delivering good corporate governance and ensuring boards add value.
+• Optimization: Measuring board effectiveness is essential for delivering good corporate governance and ensuring that boards add value.
 Organizations should regularly assess their board and committee performance to identify areas for improvement.
 Many corporate governance codes and best practice guidelines recommend periodic board effectiveness reviews to maintain high standards and hold boards to account.

-It’s crucial to think about board effectiveness in its broadest sense.
+It’s important to think about board effectiveness in its broadest sense.
 That means going beyond measuring the three traditional pillars of board effectiveness (individuals, information, and infrastructure) and digging into other factors, like the board’s role in innovation and its decision-making agility.

 What does success look like for your board?
 This is the first question you must ask before measuring anything.
 To answer it, ensure your board has a focused and clearly defined mandate.
 Not only does this help with things like agenda planning and board reporting, but it also ensures that everyone knows why the board exists and what it needs to achieve.